sakib-ar/Apna-College-C-Course/README.md

 - git clone https://github.com/sakib-ar/Apna-College-C-Course.git
 - Navigate to the desired chapter.
 - Read the files, try out the examples, and complete the homework/projects.
-<br><br>Tip: Use any C compiler like GCC or an IDE like Code::Blocks or VSCode.<br>
+<br><br>Tip: Use any C compiler like GCC or an IDE like Code::Blocks or VSCode.

 # 🤝 Contribute
 Want to add new puzzles, fix a bug, or suggest improvements?
 Contributions are welcome!<br>
 Just fork the repo, make changes, and create a pull request.
-Let’s build this together!<br>
+Let’s build this together!

 # 📬 Contact
 Got questions, feedback, or want to say hi?<br>